AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 ### Device supervision

-Devices are continuously supervised with the aid of **heartbeat messages**.
-Such messages shall be defined as part of each NCA protocol specification.

 Device supervision ensures that a control session (see [Control sessions](Core%20Mechanisms.md#control-sessions)) is not retained after either of its endpoints disappears, while simultaneously allowing the case that the control session might (protocol specific) be allowed to persist in the case of temporary communication failure.

-The exact format of heartbeat messages and the specific rules of the Device supervision mechanism are protocol-specific.
+Device supervision implementations are protocol-specific.